 The Great Belt Bridge

 The Great Belt Bridge is 18km long and constitutes the fixed connection over the Great Belt between Nyborg and Korsør.
+The bridge is the fifth largest suspension bridge in the world.

 It is one of the world’s largest construction projects and consists of a railway part and a motorway part.